 Cement is the binding agent that once water is added, hardens to hold other bricks, or aggregations of stone in place to form concrete.
 Concrete is the big one for us – after water, it is the second most used product in the world.

-So, we have established that we use a lot of cement – how making it cause emissions?
+So, we have established that we use a lot of cement – how does making it cause emissions?
 There are two main sources:

 2) the actual chemical reaction itself that makes cement